 It was a chilly night in October when we boarded a plane at Montreal’s (then) Dorval airport and flew west to our new home in the Rockies.
-The only thing I knew about Calgary, that it was in the prairies, horrified me, as Dorothy’s home in the Wizard of Oz was also in the prairies and look what happened to her!
+The only thing I knew about Calgary – it is located in the prairies – horrified me because Dorothy’s house in the Wizard of Oz was also in the prairies and look what happened to her!
 My irrational 5-year-old-self was petrified of tornadoes and apprehensive of leaving my home.

-While no tornadoes swept me away in the subsequent years, little could I have realised, watching the lights of Montreal fade in the distance, that it would be over 30 years before I set foot in the city of my birth again.
+While no tornadoes swept me away in the subsequent years, little did I realise, watching the lights of Montreal fade in the distance, that it would be over 30 years before I set foot in the city of my birth again.
 2017 was a perfect time to rectify that situation as Montreal celebrated 375 years.

 Those twinkling lights that I stared at from the plane have expanded exponentially!
 If Paris is the city of light, Montreal gives it a run for its money!
 The city beams with artistic light installations.